-Alberta subsidizes private education at the highest rate (70%) in the country.
+Alberta subsidizes private education at one of the the highest rates (70%) in the country.

 What's wrong with this picture: